joaoblasques/data-pipeline-simple/README.md

 From the GCP Dashboard, click on the drop down menu next to the Google Cloud Platform title to show the project list and click on New project.

 Give the project a name.
-We will use "zoomcamp-airflow" in this example.
+We will use "ny-taxi" in this example.

 **3:** Setup a service account for this project and download the JSON authentication key files.

 IAM & Admin > Service accounts > Create service account

 Provide a service account name.
-We will use "zoomcamp-airflow-service".
+We will use "ny-taxi-service".
 Leave all other fields with the default values.
 Click on Create and continue.

 Grant the Viewer role (Basic > Viewer) to the service account and click on Continue.
 There is no need to grant users access to this service account at the moment.
 Click on Done.